 Sacramento Traumatic Brain Injury Lawyer

-If you are looking for answers or direction on what steps you need to take to help with this devastating injury, I can help.
+If you are looking for answers or guidance on what steps you need to take to help with this devastating injury, I can help.
 My name is Ed Smith and I'm a Sacramento brain injury attorney that's been assisting individuals and families since 1982.
+My team and I will make sure the right steps are being taken to protect your legal rights and get you the full compensation you deserve for your injury.
+Call us at (916-921-6400 for free, friendly advice.

 Closed head injuries may not produce visible traumas, but they can cause long-term, even permanent symptoms including headaches, short and long-term memory loss, irritability and mood swings, and loss of cognitive functions.